-A non-profit, tax-exempt Montana organization formed in 1991, Montana Environmental Education Association (MEEA) envisions a day when environmental education (EE) is fully embraced, supported, and integrated into every-day experiences; when citizens of Montana are involved in learning about our environment and our relationship to it from the time they are young and continuing throughout life – in our experiences at home, at school, in our work, and in our play.
+The Montana Environmental Education Association (MEEA) envisions a day when environmental education (EE) is fully embraced, supported, and integrated into every-day experiences; when citizens of Montana are involved in learning about our environment and our relationship to it from the time they are young and continuing throughout life – in our experiences at home, at school, in our work, and in our play.
 When developing environmental literacy is just…natural.
-After all, the environment is where we live.

 Montana Environmental Education Association:

-- Fosters an awareness and understanding of the environment and local sense of place; and
+- Fosters an awareness and understanding of the environment and local sense of place

 Priority Programs and Services: